ISRO successfully tests large human-rated solid rocket booster for Gaganyaan mission | Technology

 - India

-The Indian Space Research Organisation on Monday successfully completed the static test of a human-rated solid rocket booster (HS200) for the Gaganyaan program at Satish Dhawan Space Centre (SDSC) in Sriharikota, Andhra Pradesh.
+The Indian Space Research Organisation on Friday completed the static test of a human-rated solid rocket booster (HS200) for the Gaganyaan program at Satish Dhawan Space Centre (SDSC) in Sriharikota, Andhra Pradesh.

 The HS200 is the human-rated version of the S200 rocket booster of satellite launch vehicle GSLV Mk III, popularly known as LVM3, the Bengaluru-headquartered space agency noted in a statement.